c3rb3ru5d3d53c/binlex/README.md

 **Building the Database:**

+To get data into the database for `binlex` it uses the following pipeline:
+- `blapi` - HTTP API Interface to MongoDB and `pybinlex` for Uploading Data
+- `rabbitmq` - A messaging queue cluster
+- `blworker` - A cluster of workers to insert data into MongoDB
+- `mongodb` - A cluster of shards, replicas configs and routers to hold Data

+This ensures the data has correct relationships and your complex queries can be completed across many servers distributing the load for some insane production environment level work.

 Storing your traits from `binlex` could never be easier.

-With `dockers/generate.sh`, it will create all MongoDB shards, replicas, config servers, RabbitMQ messaging cluster nodes and consumer workers.
+With `dockers/generate.sh`, it will create all MongoDB shards, replicas, config servers, RabbitMQ messaging cluster nodes, `blapi` and `blworker` containers for you including their tls/ssl certificates.

-This is done by dynamically generating all required files including certificates.
+This is as simple as running the following commands:
 ```bash
 cd docker/
 ./generate.sh